- Top 6 Best Zero-Turn Mowers Reviews (New List)

 2 .
 Husqvarna 27 HP Zero Turn Mower

 Husqvarna just knows what it’s doing and how to please its customers.
 This handsome beast is a perfect example of power and comfort.
-It has a 27 HP Briggs and Stratton Endurance V-Twin engine and heavy-duty steel frame.
+It has a 27 HP Briggs and Stratton Endurance V-Twin engine and a heavy-duty steel frame.
 The commercial rated hydraulic system makes this mower even more irresistible.
 The deck of this zero-turn mower is not only made of rugged fabricated steel but it is also collection and mulch capable.
 The maneuverability of this machine is good.
 The unit features a high back seat with armrests so that you are comfortable at any time and place.
 That is not everything, though.
 The mower also has ergonomic steering levers.

 - Hydrostatic Gear Transmission